These are the schools reporting coronavirus cases within their athletic programs - KTVZ

 Marshall University

-Marshall University announced that they have had several athletes test positive for COVID-19.
+The West Virginia school announced it had several athletes test positive for Covid-19.

 Oklahoma State University

-Kevin Klintworth, senior associate athletic director at Oklahoma State University, said in early June that three student-athlete tests resulted in “asymptomatic positives.”
+Kevin Klintworth, senior associate athletic director, said in early June that three student-athlete tests resulted in “asymptomatic positives.”
 More than 150 student-athletes, staff and administration members were tested during the athletic department’s reopening protocol.

-Oklahoma State linebacker Amen Ogbongbemiga, one of the three players, announced on Twitter he had tested positive after attending a protest in Tulsa, Oklahoma.
+Linebacker Amen Ogbongbemiga, one of the three players, announced on Twitter he had tested positive after attending a protest in Tulsa.

 “After attending a protest in Tulsa AND being well protective of myself, I have tested positive for COVID-19.
 Please, if you are going to protest, take care of yourself and stay safe,” he tweeted.